O-o-h Child: Song information

 The Five Stairsteps' only pop Top 40 hit, "O-o-h Child" would be the group's last R&B top 40 hit (they had several top 40 R&B hits in the 1960s) until 1976's "From Us to You".
-Included on the band's The Stairsteps album from 1970, it has become the Stairsteps' signature song and has inspired more than twenty covers since its release.
+Included on the band's Stairsteps album from 1970, it has become the Stairsteps' signature song and has inspired more than twenty covers since its release.
 The song featured various members, including lone female member and eldest sister Alohe, brothers Keni, Dennis, James, lead singer Clarence Burke Jr. singing in various parts of the song.

 The lyrics tell the listener that "things are gonna get easier" in times of strife.
 The song's uplifting message helped it to become popular among pop and rhythm and blues audiences when it was released.

 The song is ranked #402 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time.